huyenemma/micro-machine/meeting-notes/Meeting-notes.md

 ## What we doned in last week:

 ### Huyen
-- Implement Game class (unfinished)
+- Implement Game , and world class

 ### Linh
-- Implement Collectible classes
+- Implement Collectable

 ### Duy
-- Implement Obstacle class, fix integration issues
+- Create Cmake file

 ### Quan
-- Implement Vehicle class
+- Implement UserDataPointer

 # Todos

 ### Linh
-- Complete Collectible classes, implement Contact Listener
+- Implement a container for Buff (efficiency doesn't matter)
+- Refactor your ideas for collectable for Buff

 ### Quan
-- Improve Vehicle class and Collectible class, implement Contact Listener
+- Improve Vehicle class
+- Implement someBuff and finish the rest number of vehicle

 ### Duy
-- Implement CMake and virtual environtment to ensure smootth collaboration and integration, implement Obstacle abstract class and Wall class
+- Cmake
+- multiplayer if you have time
+- Obstacle () stone: (you can use Linh previous work as references )

 ### Huyen
-- Define World class
+- Render according to size of collectable
+- Make sure the vehicle don't pass map boundary
+- Think ideas for score board game menu

 ## Next week goal Sat 14/11
 - Setup virtual environment and CMakeLists for smooth development